 Using a traditional definition, customer feedback is any information that comes directly from your company’s customers.
-This information can convey these customers’ thoughts, feelings, satisfaction levels, or opinions about your product, service, or brand.
+This information conveys these customers’ thoughts, feelings, satisfaction levels, or opinions about your product, service, or brand.

+What are the types of customer feedback?
 Technology has expanded the ways in which feedback is generated, captured, and collected.
-Now, customers can share their feedback using various platforms and channels, such as:
+Now, customers can share their unsolicited feedback using various platforms and channels, such as:

 - Online reviews and ratings